 Number ST-2.1

 Name Client aligns with a stream

 Process/Area Streaming Infrastructure

 Brief description The client connects to provider and aligns

 Preconditions UC ST-0.1 has run successfully.
 The client has gained knowledge of the available streams via some mechanism (such as UC ST-0.2)

 Туре Gaining and maintaining alignment

 Description and workflow Client prepares to connect to a stream for the first time by Setting current-stream-alignment-attempt-counter to 1 for the stream (stream-id) Setting the alignment-attempt-start-time to current time.
-Client connects to the stream and receives records ("simple update") as per UC ST-03.
-Client identifies the entity instance to add/update/delete using the entity-key (and potentially other data) and attempts to locate the entity using parent-address (see 3.10.1).
-If record-type = CREATE_UPDATE If entity exists, then update the entity and set stream-alignment-attempt-counter in the stored entity to current-stream-alignment-attempt-counter (stream id)
+Client connects to the stream and receives records ("simple update") as per UC ST-0.3.
+Client identifies the entity instance to add/update/delete using the entity-key (and potentially other data) and attempts to locate the entity using the entity key as well as parent-address where provided (see 3.10.3).
+If record-type = CREATE_UPDATE If record-type = CREATE_UPDATE Update can be a simple overwrite, but client may want to mark changes or notify changes.
+If entity instance does not exist, then create entity instance (with the alignment attempt counter value etc.) If record-type = DELETE or TOMBSTONE (may be two records, both should be processed, may be able to make this efficient by expecting the TOMBSTONE if there is a DELETE)